Live Briefs at ARU

 In the healthcare industry, the safety and effectiveness of medical devices are paramount to improving patient outcomes.
-One critical aspect of device safety is the disinfection protocols used to prevent infections.
+One critical aspect of safety is the disinfection protocols for medical devices used to prevent infections.
 These protocols must align with recognised NHS cleaning standards for infection prevention and control (IPC).

 Through this Live Brief collaboration, the students gained valuable experience in applying their knowledge and creativity to real-world problems.
 Such experiences prepare them for their future employment and help them develop critical skills necessary for success in the healthcare industry.
 The collaboration also provided Test Labs UK with fresh perspectives and innovative solutions, demonstrating the value of collaboration between industry and academia.

 The relevance of industry in this context is significant as medical device manufacturers have a responsibility to ensure that their products are not only safe and effective but also sustainable and environmentally friendly.
 This is becoming increasingly important as the healthcare industry strives to reduce its carbon footprint and achieve net-zero carbon emissions.
 Medical device manufacturers need to consider the entire product life cycle, from production to disposal, and implement sustainable practices to reduce waste and energy consumption.

 In addition, the Medical Devices Regulation (MDR) emphasizes the importance of material compatibility in medical device safety testing.
 This highlights the need for manufacturers to work closely with industry experts and testing labs to ensure that their products are rigorously tested and comply with regulatory standards.
 Collaboration between academia and industry can play a crucial role in achieving these goals by bringing together research expertise, practical experience, and cutting-edge technology to develop sustainable and safe medical devices.